CopeBrandon/HabitYouHeard/ThingsIdChange.md

 # Things I'd Change
+- Top priority: Fix useEffect running "fetchHabits" every time page resets, massive reason for any loss in performance...
+I think.
+    - If fetchHabits is needed, then consider using [this](https://maxrozen.com/race-conditions-fetching-data-react-with-useeffect)
 - Maybe allow you to pull up a list of habit meta?
 - Finish email feature.
 Needs formatting, and a page or button.
 - Responsive size for all components: